Electrogravitational

 heating the body significantly.
 So, in physics fields are known that do not

-magnetic field, as well as the gravitational
+field, as well as gravitational torsion field in covariant theory of

 particle’s momentum and its energy do not change.
 Despite this, the pressure